Cell bank: History

 Originally, scientists kept collections of cellular material for their own use, but not for the scientific community at large.
-The first person accredited with making a cell bank for widespread use was Kral, a Czechoslovakian scientist who created his cell bank collection in the late 1890s.
+The first person accredited with making a cell bank for widespread use was Král, a Czech scientist who created his cell bank collection in the late 1890s.

 Currently, there are a large number of "culture collections and bioresource centers" that serve an individual part of the process of bioengineering.
 Some examples of these include the World Federation for Culture Collections and the International Society for Biological and Environmental Repositories.
 In January 2003, the UK Stem Cell Bank was established to serve as a central unit for specimen collection and human testing.
 The National Stem Cell Bank was established in October 2005 in Madison, Wisconsin in order to serve as a repository specifically for stem cell lines.
 It currently hosts 13 of the 21 stem cell lines that exist in the world and are listed on the Stem Cell Registry hosted by the National Institutes of Health.
+University of Connecticut released the Stem cell lineage database in 2010.

 In 1987, the World Health Organization established a reference cell bank to provide a resource for the development of vaccines and other biological medicines.
 Another reference cell bank was established by the World Health Organization in 2007 as a result of stability issues with MRC-5 cells.